 All texture matrices are rotationally and translationally invariant.
-Illumination invariance of texture matrices may be achieved by particular discretisation schemes, e.g. \textit{histogram matching}.
-None of the texture matrices are scale invariant, a property which can be useful in many (biomedical) applications for scale optimization.
+Illumination invariance of texture matrices may be achieved by particular image post-acquisition schemes, e.g. \textit{histogram matching}.
+None of the texture matrices are scale invariant, a property which can be useful in many (biomedical) applications.
 What the presented texture matrices lack, however, is directionality in combination with rotation invariance.
 These may be achieved by local binary patterns and steerable filters, which however fall beyond the scope of the current work.
 For these and other texture features, see \citet{Depeursinge2014}.

 Features are calculated on the base image, as well as images transformed using wavelet or Gabor filters).
 To calculate features, it is assumed that an image segmentation mask exists, which identifies the voxels located within a region of interest (ROI).
 The ROI itself consists of two masks, an intensity mask and a morphological mask.
 These masks may be identical, but not necessarily so, as described in Section \ref{ref_resegmentation}.